 Shippers see freight fuel surcharges all the time on invoices.
 But, because the charge changes enough between carriers and shipments it’s hard to pin down these costs in your budget.
 It’s a common issue that shippers need to understand and anticipate in order to properly manage their freight shipping budgets.
 But, this is easier said than done.

 Why do freight fuel surcharges change?
 How do carriers come up with the exact fee, and what can shippers do about it?
-Here, we shine a light on these questions and offer some tips to deal with it.
+Here, we shine a light on these questions and offer some tips to deal with this common accessorial fee.

 What is a freight fuel surcharge?

-Fuel costs fluctuate every day – hourly even.
-To make up for this unpredictability, carriers add a fuel surcharge to account for cost changes from the time of booking your freight to the time of delivery.
-Unfortunately, there's no way to anticipate if the cost of diesel will go up or down, so carriers use this surcharge as a way to offset their transportation costs.
+The price of diesel fluctuates every day – hourly even.
+To make up for this unpredictability, freight carriers add a fuel surcharge to account for cost changes from the time of booking your freight to the time of delivery.
+Unfortunately, there’s no way to anticipate if the cost of diesel will go up or down, so carriers use this surcharge as a way to offset their transportation costs.

 Pretty simple, right?
 However, the math behind these fees gets a little tricky.
 Why?
 Believe it or not, there is no enforced or mandated method for calculating these fees.

 It’s up to each carrier to determine its formula.
 That sounds unfair, but most follow the same principles.
 There are three variables used to calculate your fuel surcharge:

 - Base fuel price – This is how much fuel costs at the time of booking.
 Carriers have two sources to choose rates: the national averages from the U.S. On-Highway Diesel Fuel Prices update, or regional fuel prices in the Petroleum Administration for Defense Districts (PADD).
 Both of these resources come from the U.S. Energy Information Administration (EIA).